 Inspired by the ancient melodies of the Inca Trail, Mr. Harth-Bedoya created Caminos del Inka as a modern-day laboratory to discover, perform and promote the rich musical legacy of the Americas through research, new commissions and educational projects, as well as orchestral and chamber music performances.
-Presenters of Caminos del Inka concerts include the Chicago Symphony, The Philadelphia Orchestra, Seattle Symphony, the Boston Symphony at Tanglewood, Residentie Orchestra in The Hague, Orquesta Sinfónica de Chile, KohoBeat in Helsinki, Leipzig Radio Orchestra, Oregon Bach Festival, Fort Worth Symphony Orchestra, and Texas Christian University.
+Presenters of Caminos del Inka concerts include the Chicago Symphony, The Philadelphia Orchestra, Seattle Symphony, the Boston Symphony at Tanglewood, Residentie Orchestra in The Hague, Orquesta Sinfónica de Chile, KohoBeat in Helsinki, Leipzig Radio Orchestra, Oregon Bach Festival, Grant Park Music Festival, Fort Worth Symphony Orchestra, and Texas Christian University.

 Miguel Harth-Bedoya has appeared numerous times with most of the major orchestras in the United States.
-Recent appearances include the Atlanta Symphony, Boston Symphony, Los Angeles Philharmonic, Milwaukee Symphony, North Carolina Symphony, The Philadelphia Orchestra and the Toronto Symphony.
-Worldwide, he has appeared with the Aarhus Symphony, Bremen Philharmonic, Dresden Philharmonic, Göteborg Symphony, Helsinki Philharmonic, MDR Orchestra/Leipzig, National Orchestra of Spain, Orchestre de la Suisse Romande, Orquesta Sinfónica de Castilla y León in Valladolid, Real Filharmonia de Galicia, Royal Scottish Orchestra, RTE National Symphony/Dublin, Sydney Symphony and the Tampere Philharmonic.
+Recent appearances include the Atlanta Symphony, Boston Symphony, Los Angeles Philharmonic, Milwaukee Symphony, North Carolina Symphony, The Philadelphia Orchestra and the Toronto Symphony as well as Grant Park, Aspen, and the Grand Teton Music Festivals and the Hollywood Bowl.
+Worldwide, he has appeared with the Aarhus Symphony, Bremen Philharmonic, Dresden Philharmonic, Göteborg Symphony, Helsinki Philharmonic, Tampere Philhamonic, Malmö Symphony, MDR Orchestra/Leipzig, National Orchestra of Spain, Orchestre de la Suisse Romande, Orquesta Sinfónica de Castilla y León in Valladolid, Radio Orchestra of Madrid, Real Filharmonia de Galicia, Royal Scottish Orchestra, RTE National Symphony/Dublin, BBC Scottish Symphony, Sydney Symphony, and the New Zealand Symphony.
 In November 2010, Mr. Harth-Bedoya joined soprano Renée Fleming for a tour of performances with five Scandinavian orchestras, including the Norwegian Radio Orchestra, Royal Stockholm Philharmonic and the Danish National Symphony.

 Mr. Harth-Bedoya currently makes his home in Fort Worth with his wife Maritza and their three children, Elena, Emilio, and Elisa.

-For more information, visit www.miguelharth-bedoya.com.
+For more information, visit www.miguelharth-bedoya.com